NucleiAv/real_time_system_scheduler/README.md

 Enter Computation time (Ci), Relative deadline (Di), Time period (Ti) for Task 2: 1 20 20 Enter Computation time (Ci), Relative deadline (Di), Time period (Ti) for Task 3: 1 30 30
 ```
-# A Real Time Simulation Project is also included - 'Fish' (Check its README.md for more details)

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 For any issues or feature requests, please use the [issue tracker](https://github.com/NucleiAv/real_time_system_scheduler/issues).